nidrissi/web/content/post/git-2-theory/index.md

     This is typically used to write some information about what was changed in commit.
 - So far, I have only described the vertices of the graph.
   There is an additional piece of metadata about every commit that actually makes the history into a graph: the **parent commit**.
-  This is simply the point in time from which the author in order to write their modifications.
+  This is simply the point in time from which the author wrote their modifications.
   A typical history of a single-author git repository could look like this:

   <img id="history-linear" alt="An example of a linear history tree." src="history-linear.svg"/>